 Working as a chocolate taster is up there as one of the best jobs, but we know of more ways to make money at university which are amazing but... surprising, to say the least.

-And, if none of those jobs appeal, you could always run an alpaca farm and spend your days surrounded by adorable animals.
+Or, if those jobs don't appeal, you could always run an alpaca farm and spend your days surrounded by adorable animals.
 Now that's our kind of job.

-Chocolate tasting is just one of these nine weird and wonderful job ideas.
+Chocolate tasting is just one of these unusual job ideas.